harshkh1799/Excel_Ecomm_Sales_Analytics/README.md

 Leveraging Excel to perform Data Cleaning, Preprocessing, Transformation.

-Also creating interactive visualizations which can answer key business questions to inrease sales by targeted marketing campaigns and strategies.
+Also creating interactive visualizations which can answer key business questions to increase sales by targeted marketing campaigns and strategies.